Blendify/blender-manual/blender_docs/manual/interface/controls/templates/data_block.rst

 Preview
 =======

-In the Tool Shelf is a version of the data-block menu with a bigger preview.

 .. figure:: /images/interface_controls_templates_data-block_preview.png
+   :align: right

    The Data-Block menu with preview.

+In the Tool Settings is a version of the data-block menu with a bigger preview.

+.. container:: lead

+   .. clear

 .. rename to selector?